Ph.D. in Information Technologies and Management, École de Technologie Supérieure (ETS), Montreal, Quebec, Canada.

 Teaching and Research Interests:

-Prior to joining Harrisburg University, Dr. Esmaili-Sardari taught several Mathematics courses, Physics, Computer Science and Engineering courses at both Georgetown University and the University of Maryland.
+Prior to joining Harrisburg University, Dr. Esmaili-Sardari taught several Mathematics, Physics, Computer Science and Engineering courses at both Georgetown University and the University of Maryland.
 But his expertise didn't stop there, Dr. Esmaili-Sardari has a research interest in semiconductor device fabrication, device physics, nanotechnology, circuit design and digital logic.
 “Saeed is a terrific addition to the computer science faculty, bringing a depth of technical expertise coupled with a proven student-centered approach to education,” said Eric Darr, President of Harrisburg University of Science and Technology.
 “Additionally, he brings industry experience as well as a research agenda to the University.”

 Dr. Esmaili-Sardari mentioned that he was most drawn to the “unorthodox system of education” at Harrisburg University.
 “Faculty and students communicate and learn from each other, as well as some of the influential leaders at the school,” he said.
 Dr. Esmaili-Sardari noticed that Harrisburg University of Science and Technology had a great environment which made him feel welcomed from day one.
 “It’s a place where everybody tries to learn something and help each other grow without the office politics,” Dr. Esmaili-Sardari said.